The QML Editing perspective

 You can use Code View to see the hierarchy of components in your app.
 This view shows you each component in the outline by component name.

 You can also view C/C++ code in Outline view.
 The Outline view displays an outline of the structural elements of the C/C++ file that's open in the editor.

 The QML Properties view displays various properties associated with a QML component, such as its layout and layout properties, appearance, and even transformations.
 Click within a component and the properties are displayed.
 When you add or change a value in this view, the code in the editor is updated automatically.

-Within this section, you can view properties grouped by category (the default), listed alphabetically, or just the signals.
-To change the view, click the buttons at the upper-right corner of the QML Properties view.
+In this section, you can view properties grouped by category (the default), listed alphabetically, or just the signals.
+To change the view, click the buttons in the upper-right corner of the QML Properties view.

 You can use the Accessibility category of the QML Properties view to change the accessibility properties of a Control.
 For more information about accessibility, see Accessibility.